armory/docs/content/en/armory-cdaas/setup/canary.md

 ## {{% heading "prereq" %}}

-This quick start assumes that you completed the prior two quick starts that taught you how to register a cluster with Borealis and how to deploy an app with the CLI.
+This quick start assumes that you completed the prior two quick starts that taught you how to register a cluster with Armory CDaaS and how to deploy an app with the CLI.

 To complete this quick start, you need the following:

 - Access to a Kubernetes cluster where you can install the Remote Network Agent (RNA).
 This cluster acts as the deployment target for the sample app.
 You can reuse the clusters from the previous quick starts if you want.
 Or stand up new ones.
 - A Prometheus instance set up to monitor your Kubernetes clusters.
 Keep the following in mind:

   - Armory recommends your Prometheus instance uses the following settings: `"prometheus.io/scrape": "true"` (on by default) and `kube-state-metrics.metricAnnotationsAllowList[0]=pods=[*]` (collect annotations).
-These  flags instruct Prometheus to collect all Kubernetes annotations, which allow you to reference the annotations that Borealis injects as part of your query.
+These  flags instruct Prometheus to collect all Kubernetes annotations, which allow you to reference the annotations that Armory CDaaS injects as part of your query.

    If you install Prometheus with Helm, this example command includes the required flag: